Binder clip

 A binder clip (also known as a foldback clip, paper clamp, banker's clip, foldover clip, bobby clip, or clasp) is a simple device for binding sheets of paper together.
 It leaves the paper intact and can be removed quickly and easily, unlike the staple.

 It is also sometimes referred to as a handbag clip because of resemblance to a handbag when its clips are folded up.

 Characteristics and methods of use

-The handles can be folded down once the clip has been attached, and can also be removed for a semi-permanent binding.
+The handles can be folded down once the clip has been attached, and may be removed for a semi-permanent binding.